 To restart the heater, let the heater cool and the timer run down to zero (off), then push the reset button on the bottom of the heater (See Diagram 1).
-If the high limit continually shuts off the heater, contact a service representative.
-Refer to Troubleshooting Section for information.
+If the High Limit continually shuts off the heater, refer to the Troubleshooting Section 14.